sebastianbrzustowicz/Robot-tasker-client/README.md

 ## Transferred data

-The data that are sent to the API depend on the type of vehicle.
+The data sent to the API depends on the type of vehicle.
 In this case, it is a quadcopter:

 ```json
 {